 This tour uses a range of hotels from mid-range through to first class.
 More simple lodgings in the Uyuni salt flats are used.

 This journey goes to remote regions where the standard of accommodation varies according to what is available.
-We use a simple guesthouse on Sun Island and basic (salt) hotels in Uyuni.
+We use salt hotels during the Uyuni crossing.

 Hotels we use on the Andean Flamingo Journey include:

 • Machu Picchu: Casa Andina Classic

 • Uyuni area: Hotel Tayka del Desierto

 • San Pedro de Atacama: Cumbres San Pedro